-Guidance for medium and large native forest ownerships
+Guidance for small native forest and plantation ownerships

-A-4.1.1 Policy
+C-4.1.1 Policy

-The intent of this requirement is to ensure commitment to a structured process for achieving the requirements of the Standard, in particular continuous improvement in management of the defined forest area (in terms of both the management system and its results).
+The intent of this requirement is to ensure commitment to a structured process for achieving the requirements of the Standard, in particular continuous improvement in management of the defined forest area.

-That a forest management policy addressing forest management is in place (and publicly available) and is relevant to the nature, scale of ownership and impacts of the business.
+That a forest management policy addressing forest management is in place, and publicly available, and is relevant to the nature, scale of ownership and impacts of the business.